Check out the latest information and advice on coronavirus (COVID-19).

 If you’re registered to vote but are unable to attend a polling station to cast your vote then you may be eligible for a proxy vote.

-A Proxy vote allows you to nominate a person you trust to vote on your behalf.
-The person you nominate must qualify to vote in the UK and be willing to do so.
-If you’re in doubt you can contact us to confirm that your nominee qualifies.
+A proxy vote allows you to nominate a person you trust to vote on your behalf.
+The person you nominate must be registered to vote in the UK and be willing to cast your vote on your behalf.
+If you’re in doubt you can contact us to confirm that the person you nominate qualifies.

-If you fall ill after the proxy deadline has passed, or are called away from Derby for work reasons, meaning you can't attend a polling station, you can apply for an emergency proxy vote until 5.00pm on Election Day.
-Contact Electoral Services as you will need to complete a form. .
-In the case of a medical emergency the application will need to be supported and signed by a registered medical practitioner, a registered nurse or a Christian Science practitioner, in the case of a work emergency application the application will need to be supported by your employer.
+If you fall ill or are called away from Derby for work reasons after the proxy deadline has passed, meaning you can't attend a polling station, you can apply for an emergency proxy vote until 5pm on Election Day.
+Contact Electoral Services as you will need to complete a form.
+In the case of a medical emergency the application will need to be supported and signed by a registered medical practitioner, a registered nurse or a Christian Science practitioner.
+In the case of a work emergency application the application will need to be supported by your employer.

-On Election Day, most voters will visit one of our 86 polling stations.
+On Election Day, voters will visit one of our 86 polling stations.
 Polling stations in Derby are usually based in community locations such as community centres, schools and other public buildings.
 When you receive your poll card it will tell you which polling station to attend on the day.
-You do not need to bring it with you.
-All polling stations are open from 7am – 10pm.
+All polling stations are open from 7am to 10pm.

 Alternatively, you can find your local polling station on our map.

 In most elections you should only mark your ballot paper with a single cross (X) in the box next to your choice.
 Follow the instructions displayed in the voting compartment.
 If you write or draw on your ballot paper it may not count and be classed as a ‘spoilt ballot paper’.
-When you have voted, fold your ballot paper in half and put it in the marked ballot box.
-For more information, you can read the step-by-step guide on the About My Vote website.
+When you have voted, fold your ballot paper in half and put it in the ballot box.
+For more information about how to vote, visit the Electoral Commission website.

-The new Electoral Register for the period 1 December 2016 to 30 November 2017 is available from 1 December 2016.
+The current Electoral Register is for the period 1 December 2018 to 30 November 2019.
 Throughout this time, electors can be added, deleted or have their details changed.
+The register is updated in the first few days of every month until 2 September 2019.
 The Electoral Register is a public document, see the section below ‘How can I search the electoral register to find someone?’ for details about inspection arrangements.

 You can view:

-If you need to supply proof that you are registered to vote at a particular address, you can purchase a 'Certificate of Residency'.
+If you need to supply proof that you are registered to vote at a particular address, you can request a 'Certificate of Residency' by contacting Electoral Services by phone or email.

 The electoral register is a public document.